 The situation is the EU is similar as shown by the recent Brompton Bicycles and Cofemel decisions involving originality for copyrightability in the EU.

-- Originality requirement challenges including recent decisions by the Copyright Review Board and federal courts
+- Originality requirement challenges to registration, including recent decisions by the U.S. Copyright Office Review Board and federal courts

 - 2-D designs